Skip to content

 • I-MARS is not all in one station.
 A particular area of research is chosen and mission activity is performed in that area to understand and enhance technology.
 For example, I-MARS ARYA, the first planned Analogue station is focused on interior optimization, intelligent storage management, survivability inside the habitat.
 Exploration work is not considered in this analogue station.

 • Unlike other Analogue stations, I-MARS stations will continue to evolve, modified or re built through iterations to incorporate lessons learned from previous analogue missions.
+I-MARS stations are designed to evolve continually through modifications and rebuilds based on the valuable insights gained from previous analogue missions.
+This dynamic adaptability ensures constant improvement and innovation within the program.

 Many Iterations